DataShades/ckanext-files/docs/usage/ownership.md

 this resource.
 If user passes `resource_update` for *resource*, he can also modify the file owned by this resource, etc.

+!!! danger
-Important: be careful and do not add `user` to `ckanext.files.owner.cascade_access`.
-User's own files are considered private and most likely you don't really need anyone else to be able to see or modify these files.
+    Be careful and do not add `user` to `ckanext.files.owner.cascade_access`.
+User's own files are considered
+    private and most likely you don't really need anyone else to be able to see or modify these files.

 The second option is `ckanext.files.owner.transfer_as_update`.
 When transfer-as-update enabled, any user who has `<OWNER_TYPE>_update` permission,